“L6S” is an acronym for Lean and Six Sigma, two primary philosophies and problem-solving approaches for tailored organizational improvement.

 Gordon Kennedy, PHD

-Systems Thinking Expert
+director of Systems Thinking

 A process facilitator with many years of experience working in a multinational pharmaceutical research and development environment, Gordon has a strong background in working in cross-functional matrix teams at different organisational levels.
 He uses tools and approaches from the field of systems thinking to improve information flow and identify opportunities for making an organisation work better.
-Holding a doctorate in organic chemistry and a diploma in systems practice, Gordon is practitioner level certified in the PRINCE2 project management qualification and is currently completing a master in lean management techniques.
+Holding a doctorate in organic chemistry and a diploma in systems practice, Gordon is practitioner level certified in the PRINCE2 project management qualification and holds a master in lean management techniques.

 “Knowledge is of no value unless